 Mid-Year Resignation Any member in Good Standing, not in arrears in dues and other financial obligations, but who is not projected to complete all member requirements by May 31st, may request to resign in Good Standing at any time before April 1st of the JLN fiscal year.
-The request may be honored or denied at the discretion of the Vice President of Membership and/or the Executive Committee, based on the amount of requirements completed at the time of the request.
+The request may be honored or denied at the discretion of the Vice President of Membership and/or the Executive Committee, based on the requirements completed at the time of the request.
 A Mid-Year Resignation request shall be made in writing to the Vice President of Membership no later than April 1st.
-This request must include the following information: written documentation from member’s committee Chair or Project Chair of placement hours completed to date and description of work done for placement hours; dates of meetings attended which count for meeting credit; dates and description of completed League Power shifts; and date and description of completed Community Outreach Project, if required.
-(Note: Dates of meetings attended and verification of League Power shift and Community Outreach Project completion may be printed off member’s page of JLN website.)
-JLN will send a resignation letter to resigning member confirming all member requirements have not been completed for the JLN year.
-The member must sign and return the letter to JLN Headquarters for resignation of membership to be in effect.
-Mid-Year Resignations of membership will be effective upon receipt of the member’s signed resignation letter at JLN Headquarters.
-As all requirements for the year will not have been fulfilled, member will not receive credit for a completed Active year should she choose to reinstate.
+As all requirements for the year will not have been fulfilled, member will not receive credit for a completed Active year should the member choose to reinstate.
 If a member submitting for a Mid-Year Resignation has paid dues for the upcoming JLN year, these dues will be reimbursed, less the AJLI dues amount.
 Dues for the current year will not be refunded.
-If a member fails to meet the member requirements for the year and does not submit a request to resign to the Vice President of Membership, she may be placed on Restricted Status.
-It is the member’s responsibility to ensure JLN Headquarters is in receipt of a member’s 10 signed resignation letter.
-Any member who requests a resignation, but fails to return a signed resignation letters to JLN Headquarters, will be notified she will be Removed in Bad Standing from the membership.
+If a member fails to meet the member requirements for the year and does not submit a request to resign to the Vice President of Membership, the member may be placed on Restricted Status.

 Restricted Status, Removal from Membership in Bad Standing and Expulsions